redTeamHero/crm/README.md

 Data is stored in a local SQLite file `crm.sqlite` in the CRM directory, replacing the old JSON-based storage.

+On first run, the server seeds an admin user with username `ducky` and password `duck`.

 ## Environment
 - `PORT` (optional, defaults to 3000)